ANZ 501 Introduction to Anthrozoology 3 credits

 Exploration of studies of human-animal relationships from four subfields of psychology (social, biological, developmental, and cognitive).
 Evaluation of the claim that human-animal relationships benefit humans.

 ANZ 524 Shelters, Rescues, & Pounds 3 credits

-An in-depth look at why animals are relinquished to shelters and the programs shelters have established to help keep pets in their homes.
-Examination of advantages and disadvantages of different animal sheltering models and shelter adoption policies .
-Investigate how various shelter models are implemented across the country and the programs shelters have established to meet the needs of their region.
+This course will expose students to a variety of animal sheltering models.
+Students will assess the advantages and disadvantages inherent in each type of model and will evaluate a variety of shelter adoption policies.
+Students will also take an in-depth look at why so many animals are relinquished to shelters and at the programs some shelters have established to help keep pets in their homes.
+We will work together to investigate how various shelter models are implemented across the country (and world!) and the programs shelters have established to meet the needs of their community.

 ANZ 526 Animal Welfare 3 credits